top of page

 Q - WHAT IS THE DIFFERENCE BETWEEN A COURSE-CLASS AND A STAND-ALONE CLASS?

-t is part of a course that builds progressively on previous classes/information.
+A - A course-class is a class that is part of a course that builds progressively on previous classes/information.
 A stand-alone class is a class that does not build progressively on previous classes/information.

 WHAT SHOULD I WEAR TO GO TO DANCE CLASSES?